Calendar of EventsFAQShowroom LocationsPricing and FinancingArticles and Media

 Tinted glass has been mixed with certain minerals to create a darker, less transparent material.
 Tinting always reduces both visual light and thermal radiation transmittance.
 Tinted glass combined with Low-E glass, such as in Renewal by Andersen's High-Performance, Low-E4 Sun Glass, provides amazing energy savings.

 Unfortunately, you can't clean these three types of windows from inside.
 If these windows are on your ground level, you can go outside to clean them.
 Otherwise, we don't recommend doing it yourself, which would involve a ladder and potential safety issues.
-Call or contact Mr. Rogers Window Washing Service, and we'll take care of upper-level window cleaning for you.

 Rotting wood is a frequent occurrence in wood windows.
 Even vinyl-clad wood windows often suffer from rot damage as water and moisture seeps in between the wood frame and outer vinyl layer.

 However, just because this is a common problem with wood windows, don't be fooled.
-Wood root is a serious issue that can lead to many more serious issues in your home.
+Wood rot is a serious issue that can lead to many more serious issues in your home.
 Not only does rot weaken the frame of your windows, it can also lead to mold growing in the frame and in the walls of your home, causing a serious health risk to you and your family.

 If you aren't ready to replace your windows just yet, here are a few ways you can help to prolong the life of your wood windows once rot has already set in: